How Does IV Therapy Work?

 - It corrects vitamin deficiencies or imbalances

-- It is a more effective way to absorb vitamins than oral vitamins or food as it bypasses the digestive system to directly deliver nutrients.
+- It is a more effective way to absorb vitamins than oral or food as it bypasses the digestive system to deliver nutrients directly.

 - It delivers a calculated dose of vitamins that can be tailored specifically to your body’s needs.